ClinNoteAgents: An LLM Multi-Agent System for Predicting and Interpreting Heart Failure 30-Day Readmission from Clinical Notes: RESULTS

 \subsection{Evaluation on HF Readmission Factors Mining}

-We evaluated the risk-factor mining pipeline across its three components: (1) extraction, (2) normalization, and (3) correlation analysis.
-Risk-factor mining entails transforming each discharge note into structured clinical and social variables and assessing their correlations with HF 30-day readmission.
-First, we assessed the extraction fidelity for clinical variables and charted SDOH using structured EHR as a surrogate ground truth; and we used an LLM-as-a-judge framework~\cite{huggingface2024llmjudge} for diagnoses.
+We evaluated the risk-factor mining pipeline across extraction, normalization, and correlation analysis.
+Risk-factor mining transforms each discharge note into structured clinical and social variables and assesses their correlations with HF readmission.
+We first assessed extraction fidelity for clinical variables and charted SDOH using structured EHR as a surrogate ground truth, and applied an LLM-as-a-judge framework~\cite{huggingface2024llmjudge} for diagnoses.
 Next, we evaluated the LLM-based normalization module, which standardizes heterogeneous SDOH expressions into analyzable categories.
 Finally, we conducted statistical association analyses to identify risk factors significantly correlated with HF readmission.